 Behavioral expectations and consequences also reflect our overarching objective of helping our students become thoughtful people who will contribute to the public good and continue a lifelong quest towards a fuller humanity.
 We strive to incorporate the restorative approach in every disciplinary action to address students' actions and also repair relationships.
 This includes a robust and growing peer mediation program.

-Peer Mediation now exists as a credited (elective) course in our Upper School and is an elective in the Middle School, giving our younger students the opportunity to join and grow in the program.
+Peer Mediation now exists as a credited (elective) course at the Second Street Campus Upper School and is an elective in the Middle School, giving our younger students the opportunity to join and grow in the program.
 Students are encouraged to use this program for conflicts with both students and teachers.
+We will incorporate this approach over time at the Cooper Campus.